pslucas0212/AWS-Technology/README.md

     - NACL
     - Router
     - InternetGateway
+- Studying for the Exam
+  - VPC
+    - Don't forget an internet gateway allows traffic to the public internet and peering connects 2 VPCs together.

+- Route 53 - Route 53 is a DNS service that routes users to applications.
+  - Domain name registration
+  - Performs health checks on AWS resources
+  - Supports hybrid cloud architectures
+- AWS Direct Connect is a dedicated physical network connection from data center to AWS
+  - Dedicated physical network connection
+  - Connects your on-premises data center to AWS
+  - Data travels over a private network
+  - Supports a hybrid environment
+  - Good for:
+    - Large datasets
+    - Business Critical data
+    - Hybrid Model
 - Virtual Private Network (VPN) - Site-to-Site VPN creates a secure connection between your internal networks and your AWS VPCs.
   - Similar to Direct Connect, but data travels over the public internet
   - Data is automatically encrypted